sagaritto/sagaritto.github.io/_pages/about.md

 ## Who I Am

 Hello!
 I'm Sagar Ghimire, an educator and developer based in Nepal.
-I'm passionate about language.
+I'm passionate about language and technology.

 ## What I Do